AirmanKolberg/ADA-Minting-Calculator/README.md

 # ADA Minting Calculator
-> When will the last ADA be minted on the Cardano network?
+> When will the last ADA (the 45 billionth ADA) be minted on the Cardano network?

 ## Summary